JacopoPan/a-minimalist-guide/READMORE-Part3.md

 $ cd Africa
 $ ./Africa_001.sh                       # Each environment has an executable ".sh" in its top folder
 ```
-If prompted, select "Yes" or "No" to start the environment with a car or drone
+Select "Yes" or "No" to start the environment with a car or drone (this prompt will disappear once you set `SimMode` in `settings.json` as shown below)

 Use the `-ResX=num_x_pixels -ResY=num_y_pixels -windowed` options to set a lower resolution
 ```